 Hold |

-Top transfer partners are Air Canada, Avianca, JetBlue, Virgin Atlantic, Singapore and British Airways; recent devaluations of partners Air Canada, Flying Blue, British Airways, Turkish, Hilton and Choice; the merger of Alaska and Hawaiian now allows you to access Alaska miles by transferring to Hawaiian airlines. |
+Top transfer partners are Air Canada, Avianca, JetBlue, Virgin Atlantic, Singapore and British Airways; recent devaluations of partners Air Canada, Flying Blue, British Airways, Turkish, Hilton and Choice; Hawaiian/Alaska are no longer a transfer partner |

 Bilt Rewards |

 Bilt Rewards features 17 airline and five hotel partners.
-Its most valuable partners are Alaska, United, Southwest and Hyatt. |
+Its most valuable partners are Alaska, United, Southwest and Hyatt.
+Wyndham Rewards was recently added. |

 Capital One Miles |